The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Key steps include:

 • Sourcing the data: Building a generative AI solution starts with identifying the right data sources.
-Depending on the problem at hand, data can come from databases, web scraping, sensor outputs, APIs, or even proprietary datasets.
+Depending on the problem at hand, data can come from databases, web scraping, sensor outputs, APIs, custom collections offering a range of diverse examples or even proprietary datasets.
 The choice of data source often determines the quality and authenticity of the data, which in turn impacts the final performance of the AI model.

 • Diversity and volume: Generative models thrive on vast and varied data.
 The more diverse the dataset, the better the model will generate diverse outputs.
 This involves collecting data across different scenarios, conditions, environments, and modalities.
 For instance, if one is training a model to generate images of objects, the dataset should ideally contain pictures of these objects taken under various lighting conditions, from different angles, and against different backgrounds.